CATEGORY*: Endocrine disruptor

 FOUND IN: Meat

 THE GIST: Zeranol is one of the most widely used chemicals in the U.S. beef industry.
 It is of special concern for breast cancer because it mimics the hormone estradiol.
-Cancer cells exposed to zeranol-treated beef show significant increases in cancer growth.
+Cancer cells exposed to zeranol show significant increases in cancer growth.

 TIPS FOR PREVENTION